 About this course

-This is an ADVANCED elective course within the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP), which provides a path towards MIT’s Master’s in DEDP.
-To enroll in the courses, remain on this site and click the “enroll now” button.
-If you want to earn a certificate for the courses or start your path towards a MicroMasters program credential, please visit the MicroMasters portal after you enroll.
+This is an ADVANCED elective course within the MITx MicroMasters program in Data, Economics, and Development Policy (DEDP), which provides a path toward the Master’s in DEDP at MIT.
+You can enroll in this course for free by selecting the “enroll now” button at the top of the page.
+For more information on upgrading to the verified track to earn the course certificate, please visit our FAQ articles related to payment.

 ** Two elective courses are needed to complete the MicroMasters Program Credential in DEDP.
 At least one elective must be an ADVANCED Elective course.
 For more information on DEDP MicroMasters program requirements, please visit our FAQ page**